praeclarum/HotDogOrNot/Blog/HotDogOrNot.md

 # "Hotdog or Not" Using Azure Custom Vision, CoreML, and Xamarin

 **TL;DR** I used Microsoft's Custom Vision service to train a CoreML model and wrote an iOS app in Xamarin to execute it in less than two hours.
 It has a loose tie-in with a popular television show.
+[Code on GitHub](https://github.com/praeclarum/HotDogOrNot)

 ## Machine Learning Is Easy Now?